mtrohman/heiswayi.github.io/_posts/2015-08-17-php-encryption-decryption-and-password-hashing.md

 ---
 layout: post
-title: PHP - Encryption, Decryption And Password Hashing
+title: PHP - Encryption, Decryption and Password Hashing
-description: Here's how you should encrypt/decrypt your data in PHP and implement secure password hashing using PHP custom function.
+description: Here how I encrypt-decrypt my data safely and implement secure password hashing in PHP using these PHP custom function.
 keywords: php encryption function, php decryption function, secure password hashing using php
-tags: [PHP, Encryption, Decryption, Hashing]
+tags: [PHP, Encryption, Decryption, Password Hashing]
 comments: true
 ---

-Nowadays, people are browsing the web a lot.
-Some of them may be doing their business at risk when they are using a web application that is weakly built in protecting its user data or confidential information.
-It doesn't matter how simple or complicated, small or big the application is, when it involves keeping the user data, the developer needs to take care user information well and ensure their data are safe with our application.
-One way to do that is by encrypting the data before we save it.
+These days, majority of people are doing their business in risky situation when they are using applications that are weakly built in protecting its user data or user confidential information.
+It does not matter how simple or complicated, small or big the application is, when it comes to security, the developer should be aware and do the best they can in delivering a safer product or service especially when keeping their user data.

-In PHP, there are many methods that we can encrypt the information.
-These code snippets are ones that I commonly used in my application to ensure user confidential information are not easily been disclosed.
+In the web world, one of commonly used web programming is PHP.
+In PHP, there are few methods available to encrypt information data in a secure manner.
+These code snippets are the ones that I usually use in my web application or web development to ensure user confidential information are not easily been disclosed.

-### Encrypting the data
+### Data encryption

-This is a PHP function used to encrypt the data string.
+This is a PHP function I use to encrypt any data string.

 ```php
 <?php